 Again, the whole point of doing a mock interview is to practice for the real thing.
 That means you need to prepare and perform as if it were a real job interview.

 Don't goof off or get embarrassed.
 You need to get comfortable with your responses and body language so you can knock your real job interview out of the park.

 3. Prep Your Mock Interviewer

-Give your mock interviewer some background on the both the job and the company so he or she has some context.
+Give your mock interviewer some background on both the job and the company so they have some context.
 This can help them ask you questions related to the industry, company, and role, which will help you prepare more effectively for the real thing.